 “Community Corrections” refers to criminal justice supervision and services provided to individuals outside prisons and jails.
 It includes “alternatives to incarceration,” such as probation, electronic monitoring, home confinement, day reporting centers, intermediate sanctions facilities and programs, and court-ordered treatment programs, as well as re-entry services, including parole supervision, halfway houses, and transition programs.

-As the pendulum has swung back from the tough-on-crime approach and cash-strapped states have embraced a national movement toward evidence-based sentencing reform, some states have reduced their prison populations so significantly that they have closed prisons.
+Community corrections is a huge segment of the criminal justice system.
+Overall, two-thirds of individuals involved in the criminal justice system are in the community, not behind bars.
+One in 45 adults is on probation or parole, as compared to 1 in 100 in prison or jail.
+As the pendulum has swung back from the tough-on-crime approach and cash-strapped states have embraced a national movement towards evidence-based sentencing reform, some states have reduced their prison populations so significantly that they have closed prisons.
 This movement away from incarceration threatens the expansion of the for-profit prison industry.

 Technology has made this approach cost-effective for corporations.
-Supervision and surveillance is a huge subset of this industry, with a proliferation of companies making every conceivable device to monitor, report, scan, test, and control the movement of people.
+Supervision and Surveillance is a huge subset of this industry, with a proliferation of companies making every conceivable device to monitor, report, scan, test, and control the movement of people.

 The largest companies involved in the sector are the private prison companies, CoreCivic, Inc. and The GEO Group, Inc.